luis261/aztraphile/README.md

 the following is a description of the setup in Azure DevOps:
 - Service Connection (needed to connect to Azure from the Azure Devops pipeline when conducting the automatic deployments)
 - git repository to hold your code/the sample functions
-- pipeline defined by an azure-pipelines.yml file which carries out the testing and deployment process
+- pipeline defined by an ```azure-pipelines.yml``` file which carries out the testing and deployment process
     - automatically deploys the latest commit on the main branch to Azure
     - variables for that pipeline that allow you to parameterize certain aspects relating to your code in Azure, e.g. configuring a CRON schedule for your test slot that differs from the one used productively (to avoid load interference)
-    - when deploying your code, the pipeline also configures the appsettings of your Function App according to the "appsettings.json" file that is tracked by git
+    - when deploying your code, the pipeline also configures the appsettings of your Function App according to ```appsettings.json``` (which is tracked by git)
       - this way, changes to environment variables are also subject to peer reviews, are tracked over time and can thus be traced retroactively
       - just make sure to never directly store credentials in the mentioned JSON file; instead, store them as a secret in the Key Vault as shown in the corresponding function samples (you do need a Key Vault reference in the appsettings file though, as shown here)
     - the pipeline also integrates with the builtin Azure Devops test reporting feature